One of the most common struggles many parents have is how to get their baby to sleep without being held in mom or dad’s arms.

 Why Do Babies Like To Sleep In Your Chest Or In Your Arms?

-One of the most common reasons why babies like to be held when sleeping is because it’s very comforting.
+One of the most common reasons why babies like to be held when sleeping or like sleeping with their butt in the air is because it’s very comforting.

 If you think about it, your baby just spent 9 months in your womb, where they were warm, safe, comfortable and fully provided for at all times.